learn-co-students/careers-linkedin-v-000/README.md

 1. A profile photo
 2. Include your industry and location
+3. Have an up-to-date headline listed, with keywords that will help recruiters find you
-3. Have an up-to-date current position listed, with a description (indicate that you are a full-time student of web development if that is the case)
+4. Have an up-to-date current position listed, with a description (indicate that you are a full-time *student* of web development if that is the case)
-4. A summary section that describes a bit about your past and how you discovered web development.
+5. A summary section that describes a bit about your past and how you discovered web development.
-5. At least two previous positions
+6. At least two previous positions (with an impact/achievement-focused description of your responsibilities, just like on your resume)
-6. Your skills (with a minimum of 3)
+7. Your skills (with a minimum of 3)
-7. Education
+8. Education
-8. And at least 50 connections
+9. At least 50 connections
+10. Links to technical projects

 ## Key LinkedIn Components You Need to Know About